CONSTITUTIONAL SHOWDOWN: TRUMP'S NATIONAL GUARD DEPLOYMENT LAWSUIT REVEALS PARTISAN DIVIDE IN JUDICIAL INTERPRETATION

 Nobel Winner Maria Ressa Acquitted

 Nobel Peace Prize winner Maria Ressa has been acquitted of a final tax evasion charge, though she still faces two remaining legal cases.
-The acquittal comes as Ressa continues to believe that the former Philippine President Rodrigo Duterte used these charges to muzzle her critical reporting.
+The acquittal comes as Ressa continues to believe that the former Philippine President Rodrigo Duterte used these charge

 Palestinian Police Battle Militants in Refugee Camps